Timeline: Ireland and abortion

 1983 - a referendum

-The Eighth Amendment to the Republic's constitution, or article 40.3.3, is introduced after a referendum.
+The Eighth Amendment to the Republic's constitution, or Article 40.3.3, is introduced after a referendum.

 It "acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right".